yiren-jian/Tcell-Peptide-PhyAugmentation/PhyAugmentation/README.md

 ## **PhyAugmentation by HDOCK for T-cell Receptors and Peptides**

 This repo covers implementation of running HDOCK to compute pseudo-labels used in **T-Cell Receptor-Peptide Interaction Prediction with Physical Model Augmented Pseudo-Labeling (KDD 2022)** by Yiren Jian, Erik Kruus and Martin Renqiang Min.

+You will also need standalone [hdock](http://hdock.phys.hust.edu.cn/) program in main directory.

 TL,DR: `python main.py 10000` and results are stores in `results.txt`.